Algebraic Conditions for Conformal Superintegrability in Arbitrary Dimension: Conformal structure tensors

 where

-is quadratic in momenta and $V^{(\alpha)}=V^{(\alpha)}(\mathbf q)$ a function depending only on positions (we also allow for $V$ being a linear family of such functions).
-The function $\omega$ thus has to be linear in the momenta $\mathbf{p}$ \item A conformally superintegrable system is \emph{second-order} if its constants of motion $F^{(\alpha)}$ are second-order and
+is quadratic in momenta and $V^{(\alpha)}=V^{(\alpha)}(\mathbf q)$ a function depending only on positions.
+In this case, the function $\omega$ has to be linear in the momenta $\mathbf{p}$. \item A conformally superintegrable system is \emph{second order} if its conformal integrals $F^{(\alpha)}$ are second order and

 where